Icinga/icinga2/doc/5-monitoring-remote-instances.md

 The instances in the departments will serve a local interface, and allow the administrators to reschedule checks or acknowledge problems for their services.

+### <a id="domains"></a> Domains

+A [Service](#objecttype-service) object can be restricted using the `domains` attribute array specifying endpoint privileges.
+A Domain object specifices the ACLs applied for each [Endpoint](#objecttype-endpoint).

+The following example assigns the domain `dmz-db` to the service `dmz-oracledb`.
+Endpoint `icinga-node-dmz-1` does not allow any object modification (no commands, check results) and only relays local messages to the remote node(s).
+The endpoint `icinga-node-dmz-2` processes all messages read and write (accept check results, commands and also relay messages to remote nodes).

+That way the service `dmz-oracledb` on endpoint `icinga-node-dmz-1` will not be modified by any cluster event message, and could be checked by the local authority too presenting a different state history. `icinga-node-dmz-2` still receives all cluster message updates from the `icinga-node-dmz-1` endpoint.

+    object Host "dmz-host1" {
+      import "generic-host"
+    }

+    object Service "dmz-oracledb" {
+      import "generic-service"

+      host_name = "dmz-host1"

+      domains = [ "dmz-db" ]
+      authorities = [ "icinga-node-dmz-1", "icinga-node-dmz-2"]
+    }

+    object Domain "dmz-db" {
+      acl = {
+        "icinga-node-dmz-1" = DomainPrivReadOnly
+        "icinga-node-dmz-2" = DomainPrivReadWrite
+      }
+    }